Who should drive the selection of pharmacy automation and technology?

 I truly feel sorry for healthcare systems that ignore their pharmacy personnel when thinking about purchasing new automation and technology for pharmacy operations.
 In my opinion it’s a recipe for disaster.
 I certainly wouldn’t want to work in a pharmacy where the tools I used were selected by someone who didn’t even know what I was working on.
 The next time you have the oil changed in your car, ask the mechanic if he would let the person that installed their computers pick out his tools.
 I bet you’ll get a similar response to mine, although the language may be a bit more colorful.
 Better yet, ask a software engineer if he’d let a pharmacist pick out the hardware and software necessary to do his job.
 It’s a safe bet that he’d look at you like you’d lost your mind.

-7 thoughts on “Who should drive the selection of pharmacy automation and technology?”
+7 responses to “Who should drive the selection of pharmacy automation and technology?”

 Thanks for taking the time to stop by and comment.